Liftitapp/react-native-liftit-boilerplate/README.md

 { I18n.t('greetings') }
 ```
 ### **JEST**
 This project uses Jest for unit testing.
-The tests lives on `tests` folder
+All tests live on the `tests` folder
 #### How to use
 **Run on the console:** `npm run test`